Aerial Delivery Research and Development Establishment: Military Combat Parachute System

 IAF testing MCPS by doing a military free-fall from an altitude of 32,000 feet.

-Developed in-house by ADRDE in partnership with the Defence Bioengineering and Electromedical Laboratory, MCPS has successfully completed a military free-fall from 32000 ft on October 2025.
+Developed in-house by ADRDE in partnership with the Defence Bioengineering and Electromedical Laboratory, MCPS has successfully completed a military free-fall from 32000 ft in October 2025.
 The test jumpers from Indian Air Force performed the jump, demonstrating its effectiveness, dependability, and sophisticated design.
 As of now, it is the only parachute system in the Indian Armed Forces that can be deployed above 25000 ft.
 With the help of MCPS's enhanced steering capabilities and reduced rate of fall, paratroopers can safely exit airplanes, drop parachutes at pre-established altitudes, navigate precisely, and land in approved zones.
 The system is not vulnerable to interference or denial of service from foreign entities or countries, and it is compatible with NavIC for guidance, which offers freedom of usage against any adversary.
 Compared to imports, it offers the shortest turnaround time for routine maintenance and repairs.

 To meet the vital tactical needs of airborne forces, the MCPS enables High Altitude High Opening (HAHO), High Altitude Medium Opening (HAMO), and High Altitude Low Opening (HALO) jumps.
 A complete combat load, including guns, ammunition, and a survival pack, can be carried by the system.
 The MCPS was certified by the Centre for Military Airworthiness and Certification and completed more than 350 trials with the Paratrooper Training School before being put into service in 2023.
 MCPS improves operational preparedness by enabling the quick and accurate deployment of special forces into challenging or dangerous terrain.